History

 On 30 May, General Satellite announced the launch of a new investment project - the construction of the first private innovation cluster, Technopolis GS, in the Kaliningrad region.

-A powerful production base in the fields of electronics and nanotechnology is being created on an area of 230 hectares, including GS Nanotech, Russia's leading centre for the development and production of microelectronics, and NPO Digital Television Systems, a manufacturer of satellite digital TV set-top boxes.
+A powerful production base in the fields of electronics and nanotechnology is being created on an area of 230 hectares, including GS Nanotech, Russia's leading centre for the development and production of microelectronics, and NPO Digital Television Systems, a manufacturer of digital TV set-top boxes.
 The cluster also features well-developed infrastructure and a creative environment for modern living.

 learn more